 This is one I wished I had not gotten at first, but I got sucked in by a 50,000 bonus American miles deal.
 I did not have a strategy for using those American miles initially.
 Make sure you have a strategy before signing up for any credit card!

 I did end up using my miles to book a trip to Monterey, California for two through American’s Reduced Mileage program that lets you save up to 7,500 miles round-trip for select cities which change by month.
 Check out the current Reduced Mileage destinations.
 And in hindsight, I’m glad I did sign up for this card :), because it made for an awesome romantic California getaway for my husband and I and did not require us to use any Southwest points.

 - Chase Ink Preferred – 80,000-point welcome offer!

 What travel credit cards are part of your strategy?
 Which are you thinking about applying for?
 What questions do you have?
 Feel free to email me at lyn AT gototravelgal.com if I can help you determine which would be the next best card for you!

-Thank you for using the Travel Credit Cards link in the main menu for your credit card applications to help support Go to Travel Gal!
+Thank you for using the Travel Credit Cards link in the main menu or the links in this post for your credit card applications to help support Go to Travel Gal!

 7 Ways to Earn Miles From Home

 Enter your email to get a free PDF that shows you 7 easy things you can do to collect miles from HOME for FUTURE travel!
 You'll also be added to Go to Travel Gal's weekly email newsletter list.